Faculty: In Their Own Words - Dr. John Derksen

 Where or how do students give you hope?

 The MSC student council just organized an event called Common Unity, where seven inspiring speakers came and talked to us.
-There was an ex-convict who is changing the laws of Canada to get more support for ex-convicts when they are released, there was a 17-year-old climate change activist who was invited to speak to the Supreme Court of Canada.
+There was a young man, with prison experience himself, who is changing Canadian laws to be more supportive of those released from prison.
+There was also a 17-year-old climate change activist who was invited to speak to the Supreme Court of Canada.
 There's some hope here, these young people have a vision and are doing things that I can't do anymore and are moving the world in a certain direction.
 I've had two thousand students over the years and some of them are bound to turn out to be great leaders and that gives me hope.

 What are you reading for enjoyment?